nmagee/sqs-practice/README.md

-# Reassembling SQS Messages
+# Data Project 3: Reassemble SQS Messages

-This programming assignment makes use of your Python skills while interacting with an Amazon SQS messaging queue.
+This programming assignment makes use of your Python skills to interact with an Amazon SQS messaging queue.

 Short instructions: You have been given your own SQS queue, and some AWS credentials to use.
 Write python that does the following: